Day 13 in #100DaysToOffload

 maybe I internally am, but I applaud Apple for taking actual, serious approaches to user privacy.
 Even ad/content blockers are restricted and cannot violate your privacy.
 They merely instruct the browser on what to block, and cannot access the contents of the page.
 Safari also fits into my security model, as I already trust Apple for the OS, so using the browser means less trusted parties.

 Safari has gone through a lot of extension changes over the years, and as one now needs an Apple Developer account ($99/year) to submit them to the App Store, which is the preferred way as extensions are added through a MacOS app in Safari 13.
 In the next version, Safari is adapting a WebExtensions API similar to Firefox, so hopefully it allows for more useful extensions to be added.
 In a way, though, it is nice having limitied options I do not go and install a bunch of random extensions, but in the end still a net-negative for me.
-In case you want to switch, here is a list of my most used extensions (in alphabetical order):
+In case you want to switch, you can find extensions I use on my wiki page.

 Will I Stay?